NETWRIX PINGCASTLE

 What is a risk assessment for Active Directory?

-Active Directory risk assessment is a process that helps organizations identify potential security weaknesses and misconfigurations within their Active Directory environment.
+Active Directory risk assessment (sometimes called AD security assessment or AD audit) is a process that helps organizations identify potential security weaknesses and misconfigurations within their Active Directory environment.
 These weaknesses could be exploited by malicious actors, potentially leading to unauthorized access and compromise of sensitive data.
 Regularly assessing your Active Directory helps ensure its security and protects your valuable information.

 Is Active Directory vulnerable?